readthedocs/sphinx-hoverxref/docs/usage.rst

 Tooltip with ``sphinx-tabs``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To render a tooltip where its contents has a ``sphinx-tabs`` you need to enable :confval:`hoverxref_sphinxtab`.
+To render a tooltip with a ``sphinx-tabs`` content you need to enable :confval:`hoverxref_sphinxtabs`.

 .. code-block:: rst

-   Show a :hoverxref:`tooltip with Sphinx Tabs <installation:installation>` on its content.
+   Show a :hoverxref:`tooltip with Sphinx Tabs <installation:Installation>` on its content.

-Show a :hoverxref:`tooltip with Sphinx Tabs <installation:installation>` on its content.
+Show a :hoverxref:`tooltip with Sphinx Tabs <installation:Installation>` on its content.

 Tooltip with ``mathjax``